-- Mr England notes that conveyance of wastewater to the Pines Waste Water Treament Plan (WWTP) is feasible, but this is subject to the timing of critical infrastructure works taking place. - 121.
+- 126. This is supported by the principal reasons and explanation for Policy 6.3.5, which states that it is important that timing and sequencing of development are aligned with funding and implementation of infrastructure. - 127.
+Mr England concludes, in his Infrastructure Review Report for SDC, that there is additional capacity for growth within existing water takes within the Prebbleton area with further capacity upgrades proposed and planned for.68 - 128.
+I do not agree that evidence merely demonstrating that feasible servicing options exist is sufficient, or that site specific upgrades can be made, given the need to service a number of developments should further notified private plan changes be approved (including Plan Change 72 in the south of Prebbleton).
+Additionally, the upgrades have not been approved or consented, and it is not clear what the implications of additional intensification in Selwyn District as a result of the MDSR will have on availability for capacity in the network. - Water Treament Plan (WWTP) is feasible, but this is subject to the timing of critical infrastructure works taking place.
+Mr England also notes that while there is capacity within the Prebbleton Terminal PS to accept flows from this plan change, that there are other private plan changes lodged in addition to this including PC68 and PC79, and that capacity may not be available for all.
+No discussion is provided on whether allocation would take place on a first-come first-served basis, however Mr England as advised this will be updated at the hearing.
+Given capacity might not be available for all of the private plan change applications, this highlights the difficulty of catering for this unplanned growth, and the potential downstream implications for capacity generally (including within existing zoned land). - 130.
 In relation to wastewater treatment Mr England states that the WWTP is currently at or near capacity with upgrades currently underway and additional upgrades planned and budgeted for.
-In other hearings, Mr England has stated that the current connected catchment (2021) has a population equivalent of approximately 42,000 - 45,000 person equivalents (PE).53 Given the current proposed plan changes before Council provide for up to 15,000 households, Mr England has not indicated what the cumulative impact of development will have on capacity at the WWTP, if all of those plan changes are approved.
+In other hearings, Mr England has stated that the current connected catchment (2021) has a population equivalent of approximately 42,000 - 45,000 person equivalents (PE).
+Given the current proposed plan changes before Council provide for up to 15,000 households, Mr England has not indicated what the cumulative impact of development will have on capacity at the WWTP, if all of those plan changes are approved.
 I understand the current operational consents granted by CRC for the WWTP allow for up to 47,777 PE and that there has been no application to increase this.
-Even so, Mr England states that the current WWTP has an ultimate capacity of 60,000 PE54, and so I guery whether this would be sufficient if all the residential plan changes are approved, and whether plan changes should proceed until such time as consents are gained and construction of the extension to the WWTP to 120,000 PE is made available. - 122.
-In relation to stormwater, Mr England is satisfied that provision of stormwater management for the site is appropriate.
-I acknowledge that Mr England is satisfied that feasible options are available. - In my view, however, approving PC71 could potentially undermine the timely delivery of other land already identified for planned urban development within the PIB (and the FDAs) that will be reliant on the remaining infrastructure capacity at the Pines WWTP until such time as upgrades are completed and the full range of consents are obtained.
-I consider there to be a degree of uncertainty in this space, which warrants taking a conservative approach.
+Even so, Mr England states that the current WWTP has an ultimate capacity of 60,000 PE70, and so I query whether this would be sufficient if all the residential plan changes are approved, and whether plan changes should proceed until such time as consents are gained and construction of the extension to the WWTP to 120,000 PE is made available.